-NOTICE OF DIREC CT CERTIFICATION Dear Parent/Guardian: We want to let you know that the child(ren) in your househor FDPIR will receive free or reduced-priced lunches, breakfast old were directly certified through SNAP , TANF , Medicaid , osts, and snacks at school.
-The children listed on this form will receive: Free Meals ☐ Reduced-Priced Meals ☐ require that if one person within a household is directly certified caid, or FDPIR benefits, then all children within the household Name of Child Name of School If there are other children enrolled in the school district in y benefits. your household who are not listed above, they also qualify for Please contact the school your child/children attends in the for ollowing situations: • If there are other children in your household who are no school. ot listed above and you would like them to receive benefits a You do not want your children to have free or reduced-pYou have any additional questions. riced meals.
+NOTICE OF DIRECT T CERTIFICATION Dear Parent/Guardian: We want to let you know that the child(ren) in your househol FDPIR will receive free or reduced-priced lunches, breakfast • The children listed on this form will receive: Free Meals ☐ Reduced-Priced Meals ☐ United States Department of Agriculture (USDA) regulations through a household member receiving SNAP, TANF, Medic are directly certified.
+Name of Child Name of School If there are other children enrolled in the school district in you benefits. our household who are not listed above, they also qualify for Please contact the school your child/children attends in the fo ollowing situations: school. at listed above and you would like them to receive benefits at You do not want your children to have free or reduced-prYou have any additional questions. iced meals.
 Name of Contact: Phone Number: